ranjithwingrider/solution-app/Prometheus/day2-ops-scale-down.md

-This will help to handle a scale down/ Node down scenario when a Local PV device has been used as the persistent storage volume for your stateful application, in this case Prometheus.
+This will help to handle a scale down/ Node down scenario when a Local PV device has been used as the persistent storage volume for your stateful application, in this case Kudo based Cassandra.

 ## Before scale down